foe-la/Datacom-cybersecurity-internship/README.md

 ### Outcome:
 By completing this task, I developed the ability to investigate cyberattacks systematically, analyze technical details, and communicate findings effectively to technical and non-technical stakeholders.
 This experience reflects the practical responsibilities of cybersecurity consultants and prepares me for addressing real-world cyber threats.

+## Task Two: Cybersecurity Risk Assessment
+<b> Overview: </b>
+This task involved conducting a comprehensive risk assessment for a client to identify potential security threats, evaluate vulnerabilities, and develop mitigation strategies.
+The goal was to help the client understand their risk landscape, prioritize risks, and implement effective security measures.

+## Steps Involved:

+### Risk Context Definition:
+- Defined the client’s security context, including physical security, IT assets, and data protection needs.
+- Considered the potential impact of APT34’s tactics, techniques, and procedures (TTPs).
+### Risk Matrix Assessment:
+- Evaluated threats across key categories, including credential theft, physical security breaches, software vulnerabilities, and insider risks.
+- Assessed risk levels for each scenario based on likelihood and impact, with and without existing controls.
+### Risk Scenario Identification:
+- Identified realistic scenarios such as phishing attacks, unpatched system vulnerabilities, and physical intrusions.
+- Mapped threats to critical assets to understand their potential impact.
+### Mitigation Strategy Development:
+- Proposed actionable mitigation strategies, including:
+     - Implementing multi-factor authentication (MFA).
+     - Enhancing patch management processes.
+     - Upgrading perimeter security with advanced physical controls.
+     - Conducting employee training to mitigate phishing risks.
+## Outcome:
+Through this task, I developed expertise in conducting thorough cybersecurity risk assessments.
+This included identifying vulnerabilities, assessing risks, and providing strategic recommendations to strengthen an organization’s security posture.
+These skills are essential for effectively managing risk in a professional cybersecurity context.